-Guide to The Physical Environment: Encouraging Collaboration and Learning
+Guide To The Physical Environment: Encouraging Collaboration and Learning

 The physical environment encompasses the classrooms, laboratories, offices, hallways, and social spaces used by your department.
 These spaces may be controlled by your department or shared with others.
 The configuration and use of available space can limit or facilitate your department’s ability to realize its goals.
 This section provides guidance for departments working to optimize existing spaces and/or design new spaces within financial and institutional constraints.
 Because space needs and constraints are diverse and highly dependent on local context, this section does not recommend particular designs for instructional or other spaces.
 Rather, it provides recommendations on how to ensure that designs are driven by departmental goals for pedagogy, community, research, and other endeavors (e.g., support for students and their organizations) while making allowances, whenever possible, for future changes in uses and preferences.
 This section can be used to facilitate departmental discussions on how space is being used and how existing spaces could be changed to better meet department goals.
 For a table connecting pedagogies with physical spaces, see the resource on Connecting Desired Student Behaviors and Optimal Spaces.
 See the section on Instructional Laboratories and Experimental Skills for specific guidance on how to design new or remodeled laboratory spaces that are collaborative, adaptable, and accessible.
 See the section on Implementing Research-Based Instructional Practices for guidance on pedagogical practices.
 See the section on How to Create and Sustain Effective Change for guidance on making large-scale changes in your department or program.